awsdocs/amazon-sns-developer-guide/doc_source/verify-sample-application-pipelines.md

    To verify that the stored JSON payload doesn't contain any credit card information, decompress the file\.

-## Step 3: To Verify the Execution of the Event Search and Analytics Pipeline<a name="verify-execution-event-search-analytics-pipeline"></a>
+## Step 3: To verify the execution of the event search and analytics pipeline<a name="verify-execution-event-search-analytics-pipeline"></a>

 1. Sign in to the [Amazon Elasticsearch Service console](https://console.aws.amazon.com/es/)\.